-For fraternities and sororities at UM, the possession and consumption of alcoholic beverages at residential houses and at any official group functions must conform to policies established by the Board of Regents, UM, the Fraternity and Sorority Mutual Relationship Agreement (Interim), and their national chapters, local ordinances, and state and federal laws.
-The UM Fraternity and Sorority Mutual Relationship Agreement is currently being redrafted.
+For fraternities and sororities at University of Montana, the possession and consumption of alcoholic beverages at residential houses and at any official group functions must conform to policies established by the Board of Regents, University of Montana, the Fraternity and Sorority Mutual Relationship Agreement, and their national chapters, local ordinances, and state and federal laws.
+The Mutual Relationship Agreement was updated in August 2020 and is intended to be updated annually.

-UM POLICY STATEMENT ON ILLEGAL DRUGS
+UNIVERSITY OF MONTANA POLICY STATEMENT ON ILLEGAL DRUGS

-UM's campus is designated "drug free."
+University of Montana's campus is designated "drug free."
 The possession, use, manufacture, sale, or distribution of any controlled substance is illegal under both state and federal laws.
 These laws are enforced by UMPD, the Missoula City Police Department and the Missoula High Intensity Drug Trafficking Area (HIDTA) Task Force.
 Violators are subject to potential University disciplinary action, criminal prosecution, fines, and/or imprisonment.

-RESIDENT ASSISTANTS & DRUG ENFORCEMENT
+UM HOUSING STUDENT STAFF & DRUG ENFORCEMENT

-In all instances in which Resident assistants encounter or they suspect anyone is in possession, using, selling, or consuming any illicit drug they will contact UMPD who will respond and investigate.
+In all instances in which UM Housing student staff encounter or they suspect anyone is in possession, using, selling, or consuming any illicit drug they will contact UMPD who will respond and investigate.
 UMPD will use their discretion in determining to arrest, refer for conduct or both.
 UMPD will be assisted in their felony & federal drug investigations by the Missoula City Police and/or the HIDTA Drug Task Force.
+UMPD and UM Housing student staff will document the sitution for the Office of Community Standards to review and determine if disciplinary action is needed.